NATIONAL ROAST SUCKLING PIG DAY

 HOW TO OBSERVE #RoastSucklingPigDay

-Feeling up to the challenge?
-This celebration challenges us to give this recipe a try: Whole Roasted Suckling Pig
+On National Roast Suckling Pig Day, do you feel up to the challenge?
+If you do, this celebration challenges us to give this recipe a try: Whole Roasted Suckling Pig.

 Use #RoastSucklingPigDay to post on social media.